DingoEatingFuzz/ember-play/README.md

 2. Filter tests using the familiar `-f` or `--filter` flag
 3. Watch tests with the `-w` or `--watch` flag
 4. Quickly move to a browser with the `-b` or `--browswer` flag
+6. (Soon!)
+Set custom query params on the tests page with the `-p` or `--params` flag
 5. (Soon!)
+Configure static query params for the test page in your `config/environment.js`
+6. (Soon!)
 Mocha support, with automatic detection

 ## Compatibility